thiennp/frontend-mastery-hub/levels/131/README.md

-# Level 131: Webpack Advanced Configuration
+# Level 131: Webpack Advanced

 ## Overview
-This level focuses on webpack advanced configuration and provides comprehensive learning materials, examples, and projects.
+This level focuses on webpack advanced and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of webpack advanced configuration
+- Understand the core concepts of webpack advanced
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns